Interactive Dimensionality Reduction for Comparative Analysis: Methodology

 We first analyze the time complexity of \name{} when using the EVD-based approach.
 If $\smash{c \ll n, d}$, which is a reasonable assumption for a practical usage, the relaxed version of \name{} in \autoref{eq:ulca_trace_diff} has two major calculations: covariance matrix calculation ($\smash{\mathcal{O}(\nInsts \nAttrs^2)}$) and EVD ($\smash{\mathcal{O}(\nAttrs^3)}$).
 Thus, the relaxed version of \name{} has $\smash{\mathcal{O}(\nInsts \nAttrs^2 + \nAttrs^3)}$ time complexity, which is compatible with PCA and cPCA.
 As mentioned, solving \autoref{eq:ulca} with the iterative algorithm converges quickly.
 Thus, the complexity of the non-relaxed version of \name{} is similar to $\smash{\mathcal{O}(\nInsts \nAttrs^2 + \nAttrs^3)}$ .

 After the covariance matrix calculation ($\smash{\mathcal{O}(\nInsts \nAttrs^2)}$), the manifold-optimization-based approach iteratively solves \autoref{eq:ulca} or \autoref{eq:ulca_trace_diff} with a manifold optimization solver.
 Each iteration performs matrix multiplication of $\ProjMat$ and covariance matrices, which has the time complexity of $\smash{\mathcal{O}(\nLatFeats \nAttrs^2)}$, and then computes partial derivatives for the next iteration.
-When using the RTR method~\cite{absil2007trust}, to compute the second-order partial derivatives (or the Hessian matrix) at each iteration, its time complexity is $\smash{\mathcal{O}(\nLatFeats^2 \nAttrs^2)}$.
-When $\smash{\nLatFeats \ll \nAttrs}$, we can consider both time complexities are $\smash{\mathcal{O}(\nAttrs^2)}$.
+When using the RTR method~\cite{absil2007trust}, at each iteration, the second-order partial derivatives (or the Hessian matrix) are computed with $\smash{\mathcal{O}(\nLatFeats^2 \nAttrs^2)}$ time complexity.
+When $\smash{\nLatFeats \ll \nAttrs}$, we can consider both of the above time complexities are $\smash{\mathcal{O}(\nAttrs^2)}$.
 Now, the time complexity depends on the number of iterations till the convergence.
 Based on the performance evaluation by Cunningham and Ghahramani~\cite{cunningham2015linear}, the manifold optimization runtime for various linear DR methods follows approximately three orders of $\nAttrs$.
 From this, we can consider that the manifold-optimization-based approach practically has a similar runtime to the EVD-based approach.
 However, in the worst case, as studied by Boumal \etal~\cite{boumal2019global}, the RTR method needs to iterate $\smash{\mathcal{O}(1 / \epsilon^3)}$ where $\epsilon$ ($0 \leq \epsilon \leq 1$) is the convergence threshold.
 To avoid a numerous number of iterations, we can also set the maximum number of iterations.
 For example, to complete the optimization in similar runtime with the EVD-based approach, we can use $\nAttrs$ as the maximum number of iterations.

 The backward parameter selection in \autoref{sec:param_optim} solves \autoref{eq:ulca_trace_diff} at each iteration with parameters $\Params$ selected by COBYLA~\cite{powell1998direct}.
 Thus, the time complexity is the multiplication of the user-specified maximum number of iterations and \name{}'s time complexity.